For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Caprimulgidae (Nightjars and Allies)

-BAND-WINGED NIGHTJAR (Caprimulgus longirostris) – Heard by John at Pomacochas. [*]
+BAND-WINGED NIGHTJAR (Caprimulgus longirostris) [*]

 Nyctibiidae (Potoos)